Skip to content

 Abdulbaqi Saeed Abdo is a victim of these human rights injustices.
 Abdulbaqi was arrested for his involvement with a Facebook page that seeks to minister to Christians who have converted from Islam.
 The authorities arrested him on fabricated verbal charges of blasphemy for facilitating conversations online with converts, and held him in pre-trial detention for over 3 years, since 2021.

 ADF International has supported his legal defense and joined religious freedom leaders from the international community in demanding his release.
-Abdulbaqi was freed in January 2025 and has been safely reunited with his families.
+Abdulbaqi was freed in January 2025 and has been safely reunited with his family.
 His case remains open before the State Security authorities, however, and ADF International will continue to support him with future legal developments.

 “The arbitrary detention of Abdulbaqi Saeed Abdo without a criminal trial and the lack of an opportunity for him to defend himself against his alleged offenses constitutes a severe violation of his human rights.
 The peaceful expression of one’s religious convictions should not lead someone to be detained for years.
 No one should be imprisoned for supporting Christian converts, let alone be told that they are a national security risk for expressing their beliefs.”